Kesh, County Fermanagh: Crevenish Castle

 The remains of Crevenish Castle are south-east of the village on the Crevenish Road, or 'the back road' as the locals call it.
 During its time it was home to the Blennerhasset and Maguire families in the seventeenth-century and eighteenth-century.

 The Troubles

 On 2 December 1984, 28-year old Alistair Slater, a member of 22 SAS of the British Army, and 27-year-old Antoine Mac Giolla Bhrighde, a Provisional Irish Republican Army (IRA) volunteer, were both shot dead during an IRA ambush and a gun battle between an undercover 22 SAS British Army units and an IRA active service unit near Kesh.
-26-year old Kieran Fleming, an IRA volunteer, drowned in the Bannagh River, near Kesh, as he tried to escape from the gun battle.
+26-year old Kieran Fleming, an IRA volunteer, drowned in the Bannagh River, near Kesh, as he tried to escape from the gun battle, in what became known as the Kesh ambush.
 The IRA men had been attempting to bomb a Royal Ulster Constabulary police car in Kesh.
 Slater was posthumously awarded the Military Medal for his bravery in the action.

-Slater's Directory 1870

-This information from Slater's Directory of 1870 tells of the economic activity about Kesh at that time.